Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Numerical Experiments

-In this section, we consider an a production line problem from the SimOpt Library (\url{www.simopt.org}).
-It is a queueing system with $d=20$ servers in tandem, each having exponentially distributed service times.
+In this section, we consider a production line problem from \cite{BuchholzThummler05}.
+We consider production line queueing systems with $d=20$, $50$ and $100$ tandem servers, respectively.
+Each server has exponentially distributed service times.
 The response surface of interest is the expected revenue of the production line as a function of the vector of service rates $\BFx\in(0,2)^d$.

 Parts arrive to the first server of the production line following a Poisson process with rate $\lambda$.
 The parts are processed at each queue on a first-come-first-serve basis.
 All servers have a finite capacity $K$.
-Upon completion of the service at server $i$, a part will be transferred to server $i+1$, if there is room at the next server.
-Otherwise, if there are already $K$ parts at server $i+1$, sever $i$ is said to be blocked, and the part being served at server $i$ cannot leave even if its service is completed.
+Upon completion of the service at server $i$, a part will be transferred to server $i+1$ if there is room at the next server.
+Otherwise, if there are already $K$ parts at server $i+1$, server $i$ is said to be blocked, and the part being served at server $i$ cannot leave even if its service is completed.
 The throughput of the production line, denoted by $\mathsf{ Th}(\BFx)$, is defined as the number of parts leaving the last server within a given time horizon $T$.
 The expected revenue is defined as